 The iPhone Xr has a single 12Mp camera on the rear, meaning it’s quite limited compared to the iPhone 11 and 12 ranges, and it’s the same with the iPhone SE.
 The single lens will do if you’re not too fussed about photography, but don’t expect the same level of detail on offer from Apple’s high-end options.

 Traditionally, battery life has been a bit of a problem when it comes to iPhones, especially when compared to Android counterparts and their huge batteries.
-But with that said, Apple has come leaps and bounds over the past couple of years when it comes to battery life, with the 11 Pro Max offering all-day battery life with average use - and then some - and it’s a similar story with the iPhone 12 Pro and standard iPhone 12 too.
+But with that said, Apple has come leaps and bounds over the past couple of years when it comes to battery life, with the 12 Pro Max offering all-day battery life with average use - and then some - and it’s a similar story with the rest of the iPhone 12 range.

 Battery capacity is somewhat tied to display size, as that’ll dictate how large the battery can be, but battery life is also improved by power-efficient chipsets.
 On the flip side, if battery is important to you, then you should stay well away from the iPhone SE - in our review, we noted how it’d struggle to provide 5 hours of screen time without needing a top-up.
 Yikes.